IBM/cpd-cli/cpd30-install.md

 Cloud Pak for Data Offers 60-day trial on Red Hat Market Place.
 To access the trial software, a valid Cloud Pak for Data entitlement subscription is required to connect to IBM Cloud Pak registry.
 If you don't have a paid entitlement you can create a [60 day trial subscription key](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212).
-Note: After 60 days please contact [IBM Cloud Pak for Data sales]. (https://www.ibm.com/account/reg/us-en/signup?formid=MAIL-cloud)
+Note: After 60 days please contact [IBM Cloud Pak for Data sales](https://www.ibm.com/account/reg/us-en/signup?formid=MAIL-cloud)

 ## Installation Prerequisites